 There's a lot of silly stuff that people post that appears on the LinkedIn main page when I log in, between narcissistic selfies and urban legends like the one about Bill Gates and his daughter that's making the rounds.

-But, occasionally there’s a real gem… this time an image shared by Shellie McKinney, an H.R. generalist at Kohler Co.
+But, occasionally there's a real gem… this time it's an image shared by Shellie McKinney, an H.R. generalist at Kohler Co.

 I re-shared her photo on LinkedIn as it appeared here: